Presidents of Wesleyan

 Before becoming president of Virginia Wesleyan College in 1992, William T. Greer Jr. served as president of both Brevard College and Andrew College and as a United Methodist Minister in his home state of Georgia.

-He was a visiting scholar at the Princeton Theological Seminary and served on the Board of Directors of the National Association of Schools and Colleges and on the Commission on Campus Concerns of the National Association of Independent Colleges and Universities.
+He was a visiting scholar at the Princeton Theological Seminary and served on the Board of Directors of the National Association of Schools and Colleges of the United Methodist Church, and the Virginia Foundation of Independent Colleges.

 Dr. Greer saw his mission at Virginia Wesleyan as both building on successes and expanding the College's vision and image.
-His 23-year tenure included major facility additions and improvements such as the Jane P. Batten Student Center, significant enrollment increases and the growth of the College’s endowment, a new four-credit curriculum focused on experiential learning, the establishment of the Birdsong Community Service Program, and athletic accomplishments such as the 2006 men’s basketball NCAA championship win.
+His 23-year tenure included facility additions and improvements such as the Jane P. Batten Student Center, growth of the College’s endowment, a new four-credit curriculum focused on experiential learning, establishment of the Birdsong Community Service Program, and athletic accomplishments such as the 2006 men’s basketball NCAA championship win.

 Lambuth McGeehee Clarke (1923-2006)